HsiangHung/Machine_Learning_Note/Ensemble/Boosting/MART/README.md

 # Gradient Boosting Extension - MART

+ Boosting is a method of converting weak learners into strong learners.

 Tne idea of boosting regression trees can be mapping to classification and ranking problems.
 It is called MART(Multiple Additive Regression Trees), where the output of the model is a linear combination of the outputs of a set of regression trees.

 The following content follows Chris Burge's review paper: [From RankNet to LambdaRank to LambdaMART: An Overview](https://www.microsoft.com/en-us/research/uploads/prod/2016/02/MSR-TR-2010-82.pdf).
 The LambdaMART is particularly designed as MART + LambdaRank.